$\Gamma$-structures and symmetric spaces: Canonical products on symmetric spaces

-\begin{lem} Every compact symmetric space $P$ is finitely covered by a product $T\times \tilde{Q}$ of a flat torus $T$ and a simply connected compact symmetric space $\tilde{Q}.$ \end{lem}
+\begin{lem} Every compact symmetric space $P$ is finitely covered by a product $T\times \widetilde{Q}$ of a flat torus $T$ and a simply connected compact symmetric space $\widetilde{Q}.$ \end{lem}

-\begin{proof} The deck transformation group $\Delta$ of the universal cover $\tilde{P}$ of $P$ is a finitely generated discrete subgroup of the abelian centralizer $C_{\Iso(\tilde{P})}(\Trans(\tilde{P}))$ of the transvection group $\Trans(\tilde{P})$ of $\tilde{P}$ in its isometry group (see \cite[Lem.\ 1.2, p.\ 194]{Sakai} and \cite[Thm.\ 8.3.11, p.\ 244]{W}).
-Since $\tilde{P}\cong\R^k\times \tilde{Q},$ where $\tilde{Q}$ is a simply connected compact symmetric space, the isometry group of $\tilde{P}$ splits as $\Iso(\tilde{P})=\Iso(\R^k)\times \Iso(\tilde{Q}).$ Thus any element of $\Delta$ has the form $f\times g$ for some $f\in C_{\Iso(\R^k)}(\Trans(\R^k))\cong\R^k$ and some $g\in C_{\Iso(\tilde{Q})}(\Trans(\tilde{Q})).$ Since $\tilde{Q}$ is a symmetric space of compact type $C_{\Iso(\tilde{Q})}(\Trans(\tilde{Q}))$ is finite.
-Let $N$ be a common multiple of the orders of elements of $C_{\Iso(\tilde{Q})}(\Trans(\tilde{Q})),$ then $g^N=e$ for all $g\in C_{\Iso(\tilde{Q})}(\Trans(\tilde{Q})).$ Since $\Delta$ is abelian, the $N$-th power is an endomorphism of $\Delta$ whose image $\Delta^N$ acts trivially on the $\tilde{Q}$ factor of $\tilde{P}.$ As $\Delta^N$ has finite index in $\Delta,$ the space $\tilde{P}/\Delta^N\cong T\times\tilde{Q},$ which is the desired cover of $P,$ is compact. \end{proof}
+\begin{proof} The deck transformation group $\Delta$ of the universal cover $\widetilde{P}$ of $P$ is a finitely generated discrete subgroup of the abelian centralizer $C_{\Iso(\widetilde{P})}(\Trans(\widetilde{P}))$ of the transvection group $\Trans(\widetilde{P})$ of $\widetilde{P}$ in its isometry group (see \cite[Lem.\ 1.2, p.\ 194]{Sakai} and \cite[Thm.\ 8.3.11, p.\ 244]{W}).
+Since $\widetilde{P}\cong\R^k\times \widetilde{Q},$ where $\widetilde{Q}$ is a simply connected compact symmetric space, the isometry group of $\widetilde{P}$ splits as $\Iso(\widetilde{P})=\Iso(\R^k)\times \Iso(\widetilde{Q}).$ Thus any element of $\Delta$ has the form $f\times g$ for some $f\in C_{\Iso(\R^k)}(\Trans(\R^k))\cong\R^k$ and some $g\in C_{\Iso(\widetilde{Q})}(\Trans(\widetilde{Q})).$ Since $\widetilde{Q}$ is a symmetric space of compact type $C_{\Iso(\widetilde{Q})}(\Trans(\widetilde{Q}))$ is finite.
+Let $N$ be a common multiple of the orders of elements of $C_{\Iso(\widetilde{Q})}(\Trans(\widetilde{Q})),$ then $g^N=e$ for all $g\in C_{\Iso(\widetilde{Q})}(\Trans(\widetilde{Q})).$ Since $\Delta$ is abelian, the $N$-th power is an endomorphism of $\Delta$ whose image $\Delta^N$ acts trivially on the $\widetilde{Q}$ factor of $\widetilde{P}.$ As $\Delta^N$ has finite index in $\Delta,$ the space $\widetilde{P}/\Delta^N\cong T\times\widetilde{Q},$ which is the desired cover of $P,$ is compact. \end{proof}

 \begin{lem} Let $P_1$ and $P_2$ be two compact oriented symmetric spaces.
-Then the canonical product on the Riemannian product $P_1\times P_2$ is a $\Gamma$-structure if and only if the canonical products on $P_1$ and on $P_2$ are both $\Gamma$-structures. \end{lem}
+Then the canonical product on $P_1\times P_2$ is a $\Gamma$-structure if and only if the canonical products on $P_1$ and on $P_2$ are both $\Gamma$-structures. \end{lem}